mackenziekbrooks/dci102-f18-humanities-data/README.md

 ## Unit 3: Space
 In this unit, we will explore how spatial visualizations affect our understanding of a cultural object or process, be it a novel like Mrs. Dalloway or an historical event like Emancipation.
 How do you visualize movement in space using good design principles?
 How do you map fictional places?

-We will work in the same groups and with the same data as Unit 2.
+We will work with the same data as Unit 2.
 Now that we have worked through the project management cycle twice, students will be expected to assemble their projects independently.
 They will research mapping methodology and tools, design the project, create a clean data set, and assemble the project.

 # Policies